microsoft/microsoft-copilot-agents-playbook/README.md

 - **Extend** agents with Skills and actions
 - **Ground** agents with enterprise context using WorkIQ
 - **Connect** MCP apps for interactive user experiences
 - **Evaluate** and improve agent quality with Microsoft 365 Copilot Evals

+### 🗂️ Prerequisites

+- Microsoft 365 developer account with Copilot access
+- Global Admin access in your M365 tenant, required to configure tenant-wide app and policy settings
+- Basic knowledge on how to build Declarative agents for Microsoft Copilot with VS Code with Microsoft 365 Agents Toolkit

 ## Episodes